 The name Jiajia Zhang may not ring a bell, but don't be mistaken.
-This might be Zhang's first feature film, Bai Du Ren [See You Tomorrow] is no mere freshman effort.
+This might be Zhang's first feature film, See You Tomorrow [Bai Du Ren] is no mere freshman effort.
 This is a Wong Kar-wai backed film made to celebrate the 25th birthday of Wong's Jet Tone production company.
 A lush and lavish project that aims to wow and spares no effort in doing so.
 Wong Kar-wai may never direct a comedy of his own, but if you ever wondered what that would look like, look no further.

 Wong is renowned for his visual finesse and boy did he coach Zhang.
 The film is one big explosion of color, not a single frame looks dull or lifeless, everything from camera work to editing and lighting is leveraged to make the film look as dashing and alive as possible.
 It's a true visual spectacle, but only if you can handle its overly polished look.
 The film eschews any form of natural flair, going for a crafted and manufactured look instead.
 I'm sure it won't be everyone's cup of tea, but it's by far one of the best-looking films I've seen in a while.

 The soundtrack too in instilled with Wong's trademark touches.
 Chinese films tend to be quite conservative when it comes to integration of music, not quite so here.
-It's not a completely erratic mix of styles and genres, but when you suddenly hear a jazzy Spanish-language song pass by you know this isn't just any run of the mill Chinese film.
-Famed composer Nathaniel Méhaly was summoned to work on the soundtrack, a familiar name as Méchaly also worked on Wong's Yi Dai Zong Shi, only further underlining Wong's influence.
+It's not a completely erratic mix of styles and genres, but when you suddenly hear a jazzy Spanish-language song pass by you know this isn't just any run-of-the-mill Chinese film.
+Famed composer Nathaniel Méhaly was summoned to work on the soundtrack, a familiar name as Méchaly also worked on Wong's The Grandmaster, only further underlining Wong's influence.

 I guess it's pretty remarkable that through all the crazy comedy and the eye-popping presentation, Jiajia Zhang still finds a way to insert some proper drama.
-And not in that cheap way where halfway through the comedy disappears and the mood suddenly makes a complete 180, but simply by inserting some poignant moments in between all the comedy bits.
-This way Bai Du Ren actually takes on a little more weight than you'd expect based on the first 30 minutes or so.
+And not in that cheap way where halfway through the comedy disappears, and the mood suddenly makes a complete 180, but simply by inserting some poignant moments in between all the comedy bits.
+This way See You Tomorrow actually takes on a little more weight than you'd expect based on the first 30 minutes or so.
 It's a subtle balance that is sure to give the film some extra lasting power.